tensorlakeai/indexify/README.md

 ```
 This will instruct the Indexify server to run the function in images with name `my-custom-image`.
 This function won't run in the default executor image or any other image.

-You can build the images -
+Build the image -
 ```bash
 indexify-cli build-image /path/to/workflow/code func_a
 ```

-This will produce an image tagged `my-custom-image` by running all the commands you mentioned above!
+This will produce an image tagged `my-custom-image` by running all the commands specified above!

 ### Roadmap